Zaya6/build_shaders/README.md

 empty lines are perserved to aid in debugging.

 ## You Should know...
 Always put a newline at the end of your shader code or the ending brace "}" will be excluded, or whatever else you have at the end.
 This seems to be a behavior of the read command which uses "\n" as the delimiter to return a line.
-No delimiter, no returned line.
+No delimiter, no line.